SCHWALLER STUDIO ARCHITECTURE

 Pueblo Via is a total work of architecture.

-The project orchestrates a site-wide experience defined by spatial carving, tectonic precision, and a creative exchange of interior and landscape.
+The project orchestrates a site-wide experience of spatial carving, a creative exchange of interior and landscape.

 The home replaces a previous structure with a series of interlocking concrete volumes and lifted roof planes.
-The architecture unfolds as a procession of spaces, a sequence shaped by mass subtraction, light modulation, and a prismatic perspectival expansion of space.
+The architecture unfolds as a procession of spaces, a sequence of mass subtraction, light modulation, and prismatic perspectival expansion of space.
 The “Canyon of Light,” a linear courtyard that bisects the primary volume, organizes circulation, daylight, and views.

 The new Main House shades and looks out through the new ADU, a transparent pavillion in the back yard , working alongside it to frame rooms of space both interior and exterior with the open and playful sense of multiple paths of flow through out to the tree view beyond, the sky above, and the earth below.